ohSaputra/soccer-service/README.md

 </a>

 # Backend Assignment
-This repo is a backend assignment test for KitaBisa.
+This repo is a backend assignment test.

 ## ❯ Getting Started